-There’s an almost infinite amount of profound wisdom and practical advice to be found in sacred texts and philosophical teachings.
-Sacred texts such as the Bible, the Bhagavad Gita, the Upanishads, the Torah, the Vedas, the Tao Te Ching, the Buddhist Sutras and the Koran inspired billions around the world to become better human beings.
-Unfortunately, a great number of people reject teachings from other religions.
+There’s an almost infinite amount of profound wisdom and practical advice to be found in the Bible and it has inspired billions around the world to become better human beings.
+Unfortunately, a great number of people reject these teachings.
 Similarly, many people are simply not interested in “thousand-year-old books.”
 All these people miss out on incredibly valuable teachings that can be wonderful companions on a spiritual journey.

 The inspiring teachings of sacred texts might prove to be the right fertilizer that helps you to blossom during your journey.
 The same holds true for the wise words of sages and saints.

 11. Embrace the unknown

 If you always walk the path that you’ve always known, you will always go where you’ve always been.
 Embrace the mystery of the journey.
 Have the courage to explore new paths and see where they lead you.